When to Start Saving for Retirement (It’s Sooner Than You Think)

 How to Start Saving for Retirement

-You might be thinking, Saving for retirement sounds great, but I just don’t have the money.
+You might be thinking, saving for retirement sounds great, but I just don’t have the money.
 I believe that you can always find some money to start socking away.
 Begin by taking an honest look at your spending habits.
-It’s crucial that you have an idea of where your money is going so that you know what you can and can’t cut.
+It’s crucial to have an idea of where your money is going so that you know what you can and can’t cut.
 Put anything that you can eliminate from your spending directly into your retirement savings.

 A few more fun ways to save include:

 - Taking all your spare change to the bank at the end of the month.

 - Eating out less.
 You might be surprised by how much you’re spending on meals out.
 This is one of my biggest pitfalls!

 - Thinking about a big purchase for 30 days before you make it.
 If you feel you still need the item at the end of that time, go ahead and buy it.

 - Saving $1 on the first day of the year, $2 a day on the second day, and so on, building up to $365 on the last day of the year.
 Apps like Stash Invest make this easy.
 Relax and let the retirement savings build up.